 All students are assigned a BruinBill account which records all charges and payments associated with registration, housing and transportation, as well as other service charges like health insurance that are assessed to students.
 Your student’s BruinBill is available to manage nearly 24/7; they just need to login to MyUCLA and click on BruinBill Accounts.

 Fees are assessed monthly via BruinBill and payment is due on the 20th of the month following the posting date of the charge.
 If the 20th falls on a weekend or a holiday, the due date is the last business day prior to the 20th.

 Each month, your Bruin will receive an automated e-Bill reminder to a designated email account (selected via the Settings section of MyUCLA).

 If you are paying your student’s BruinBill account, you and your Bruin must set up Third-Party Access.
 Click here for more information on setting up this account.
 When creating a Third-Party Access account, your student can select which options to which they will permit access.
 Once you log in as a parent, you will also be able to elect to receive monthly e-Bill reminders.

-For any questions about fee payment, contact Student Financial Services at (310) 825-9194 or Ask SFS.
+For any questions about fee payment, contact Student Accounts at (310) 825-9194 or Ask Student Accounts.